tw4l/brunnhilde/README.md

 By default, Brunnhilde will use ClamAV to scan the contents of a directory or files in a disk image.
 Findings are written to a log and to the terminal.
 If any threats are found, Brunnhilde will print a warning to the terminal and direct the user to the ClamAV log file.

 By default, the maximum filesize and scansize for ClamAV are limited.
-In Brunnhilde 1.6.1+, to enable scanning of large files and large numbers of files, pass '--largefiles' as an argument.
+To enable scanning of large files and large numbers of files, pass '--largefiles' as an argument.
 This will enable scans of unlimited size and scanning of files up to 4GB (files larger than 4GB are not supported by clamscan).

-To disable virus scanning, pass '-n' or'--noclam' as an argument.
+To disable virus scanning, pass `-n` or `--noclam` as an argument.
 Virus scanning is skipped in Windows regardless of the options passed to Brunnhilde.

 ### Siegfried options